Safeguarding in Sports Clubs

 • If you are not confident that they are the most appropriate person, speak to someone in a higher position in the organisation.

-• If the response you receive is not appropriate, or you are still concerned, please contact one of the organisations below.
+• If the response you receive is not appropriate, or you are still concerned, please contact Children’s Social Work Services.

 My magic sports kit